Sunday, 29 April 2018

 }

-Inside of this service’s constructor we have subscribed to the messages received by the WebRTC gateway and we are transforming it by using the RxJS’s
+Inside of this service’s constructor we have subscribed to the messages received by the WebRTC gateway and we are transforming it by using the RxJS’s map operator.
+We process the individual packages we’ve received by mapping them to actions and emitting them using the store.

-method we need to do two things:- Map the received as parameter action to the corresponding command that will be processed by the remote service.
+• Map the received as parameter action to the corresponding command that will be processed by the remote service.

-- Dispatch command using the proper gateway.
+• Dispatch command using the proper gateway.

 Note that we delegate the mapping between application-specific actions and remote commands to a command builder.
 The command builder defines a set of functions which map the individual actions to a specific command which serialized version is understandable by the remote service.